Yohan460/go-jamf-api/api/docs/PackagesAPI.md

 func main() {
 	page := int64(56) // int64 |  (optional) (default to 0)
 	pageSize := int64(56) // int64 |  (optional) (default to 100)
 	sort := []string{"Inner_example"} // []string | Sorts results by one or more criteria, following the format property:asc/desc.
 Default sort is ID:asc.
-If using multiple criteria, separate with commas. (optional) (default to ["id:asc"]) filter := "filter_example" // string | Filters results.
+If using multiple criteria, separate with commas. (optional) (default to {"id:asc"}) filter := "filter_example" // string | Filters results.
 Use RSQL format for query.
 Allows for many fields, including ID, name, etc. Can be combined with paging and sorting.
-Fields allowed in the query: id, fileName, packageName, categoryId, info, notes, manifestFileName.
+Fields allowed in the query: id, fileName, packageName, categoryId, info, notes, manifestFileName, cloudTransferStatus.
 Default filter is an empty query and returns all results from the requested page. (optional) (default to "")

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)